Are your injuries permanent or temporary?

 The majority of Australians that take out income protection insurance are either business owners, self employed contractors/consultants or work in high-risk professions.

 The problem is that even if the payments are permanent and ongoing, some banks won’t approve a mortgage using income protection payments.
-However, there are some lenders that can help.
+However, there are some lenders that will.

 How much can I borrow?